Protect your address from advertising and door-to-door sales

 Your phone number listed in the Business Register is not public data.
 Only organisations that have permission to do so, such as the Netherlands Tax Administration or civil-law notaries, can see your phone number.

-No more unwanted mail?
+No more unsolicited mail?

-Turning on the NMI means that others are less able to find your address.
-For example, Google does not include businesses with an NMI in Google Maps.
-The NMI does not guarantee that nobody will come to your door anymore.
-Businesses and organisations also find address details in other places, such as directories and websites.
-And businesses naturally also reach you by email or phone.
-So get started with more tips against unwanted mail, e-mails or phone calls.
+Protecting your address does not guarantee that no one will come to your door.
+Businesses and organisations can also find address details in other places, such as address directories and websites.
+And of course businesses can also contact you via email or telephone.
+So get started with more tips to prevent unsolicited mail, emails or phone calls.

 Frequently asked questions